The One Question You Should Never Ask Someone When You First Meet Them

 These young men and women — and the love they were born out of — should be cause for celebration.
 But in more cases, their experience is fetishism (every rapper on the top 40 list talks about bagging a “foreign” chick), speculation ("but what are you, really?”), or even a dismissal of identity within their own cultures.

-In their own words, five multi-ethnic young people — who all identify as Black in some way — explain why they’re rejecting the “what are you?” question to explain who they really are.*
+In their own words, five multi-ethnic young people explain why they’re rejecting the “what are you?” question to explain who they really are.

 Sebastian Rosemarie, 21, Model